rkgofiitk/academic-issues.github.io/Topics/regulatoryBodies.md

 India has many regulatory bodies for academic institutions.

-    -At the first level, there are university senates.
+- At the first level, there are university senates.
-    -Next comes university syndicates.
+- Next comes university syndicates.
-    -The state governor is the Chancellor and is a proxy for the state govt.
+- The state governor is the Chancellor and is a proxy for the state govt.
-    -Then we have 14 councils of higher education, which includes bodies such as UGC, AICTE, MCI.
+- Then we have 14 councils of higher education, which includes bodies such as UGC, AICTE, MCI.

 All first-level bodies except for the Senates of some IITs, none of these have remained insulated from politics.

 A university senate body is typically composed of nominated members and elected members.
 Most of the universities have 50% of the members nominated by the